Towards Batch-to-Streaming Deep Reinforcement Learning for Continuous Control

 \section{Hyperparameters for SAC and TD3}

-For the SAC and TD3 implementations, we employ the CleanRL repository \citep{huang2022cleanrl}.
-In \autoref{pseudo:SAC} and \autoref{pseudo:TD3}, we report the architectures for the neural networks, where the hidden size is reduced from 256 to 128 to match the streaming approaches. \autoref{table:SAC_hyper} reports the hyperparameters for SAC, those used in \cite{haarnoja2018soft}, while \autoref{table:TD3_hyper} reports those for TD3 TD3, as in the original work \cite{fujimoto2018addressing}.
+For the SAC and TD3 implementations, we build upon the CleanRL repository \citep{huang2022cleanrl}.
+All the models were trained on a server equipped with 2 AMD EPYC 9224 CPUs (48 cores, 96 threads), 1.5 TB of RAM, and 6 NVIDIA L40S GPUs (46 GB VRAM each).
+The network architectures are reported in Pseudocode~\ref{pseudo:SAC} and Pseudocode~\ref{pseudo:TD3}, where the hidden layer size is reduced from 256 to 128 to match the capacity of the streaming approaches.
+The hyperparameters for SAC and TD3 follow those of the original works of Haarnoja et al.\ \citep{haarnoja2018soft} and Fujimoto et al.\ \citep{fujimoto2018addressing}, and are reported in \autoref{table:SAC_hyper} and \autoref{table:TD3_hyper}, respectively.

-For SAC-norm, the same network architectures of S2AC (\autoref{pseudo:S2AC}) are employed and the same hyperparameters of SAC are kept (\autoref{table:SAC_hyper}).
-Similarly, TD3-norm uses the same architectures of SDAC (\autoref{pseudo:SDAC}) and the same hyperparameters of TD3 (\autoref{table:TD3_hyper}).
+For SAC-norm, the same network architectures of S2AC (Pseudocode \ref{pseudo:S2AC}) are employed and the same hyperparameters of SAC are kept (\autoref{table:SAC_hyper}).
+Similarly, TD3-norm uses the same architectures of SDAC (Pseudocode \ref{pseudo:SDAC}) and the same hyperparameters of TD3 (\autoref{table:TD3_hyper}).